-Received a text message from AT&T with a link inside?
+Received a AT&T message with link inside?
 Hold on!
 Don’t click on anything yet.
 These text messages are often AT&T scams!

-Recently, many people have said they’ve received text messages from AT&T containing unknown links.
+Recently, many people said they’ve received AT&T text messages containing unknown links.
 These links are phishing links that take you to a fake website where all the credentials you submit will end up in scammers’ hands, like your social security number, banking details, or credit card numbers.

 They can then utilize the sensitive personal data to exploit you by hacking into your accounts, stealing your money and identity, or conducting further phishing attacks.
 Don’t fall for it!